KhaiTrong/Cbshoes-report/Readme.md

 ## I. Background ##

 CBshoes is a shoe retailer brand operating in the U.K, this report is created to be viewed by the business development and marketing executive team.
-For that reason this report will be leaning on marketing analytics.
 The first part of the report is about traditional metris which include info and/or insights on sales, socio-demomgraphic and sales by brands.

 ## II.
 Analytics ##
 ![charts](https://user-images.githubusercontent.com/125301325/226138639-1a4341cb-61d2-4116-9616-908d17aa9aca.png)